-Animal Species Theme - High Sensitivity - The expansion is situated within an area already impacted by the day-to-day operations of the existing Abalone Farm.
+Animal Species Theme - High Sensitivity - Terrestrial Animal Species Compliance has been undertaken by Jan Venter of Wildlife Conservation Decision Support.
+A total of seven animal species of concern was identified by the screening tool.
+One additional species, Cape dwarf chameleon, Bradypodion pumilum, was identified and added during the desktop study.
+The expansion is situated within an area already impacted by the day-to-day operations of the existing Abalone Farm.
 The adjacent property has been artificially stocked with various species of small antelope which access the land, these will not be impacted by the expansion.
 The areas proposed for the expansion link directly to the existing operations and have been impacted by fringe activities.
-For this reason it is the recommendation of the EAP that no further assessment is required in this theme.
+Based on the findings of the site survey, none of the identified species of concern were observed within the proposed development footprint.
+Therefore, the proposed expansion will not affect potential breeding sites or foraging habitats of the animal species identified in the assessment.

-Aquatic Biodiversity Theme - Very High Sensitivity - There are no freshwater indicators on site, this has been verified through on-site sensitivity verification by the EAP as well as findings by the Terrestrial / Boanical specialist, where no wetland indicator species are identified.
+Aquatic Biodiversity Theme - Very High Sensitivity - There are no freshwater indicators on site, this has been verified through on-site sensitivity verification by the EAP as well as findings by the Terrestrial / Botanical specialist, where no wetland indicator species are identified.
 The expansion of the pumphouse will take place below the high-water mark of the sea but is a small-scale expansion to existing disturbed zone.
+No further assessment required under this theme.